 As mentioned above the system’s goal is to cluster all potential compounds with the selected features in the way which will allow us to assume in the highest probability that the neighbor of a compound with desirable attributes is highly likely to share those attributes and the underlying assumption is that inside the data there are features which are pertinent to the classification of the compounds into classes of desired effect.

 The purpose behind the tool is to identify potentially effective compounds using previously known information about a small number of compounds.
-For example, if we can tag a few of the compounds we can – by association – estimate with a high probability of success whether the compounds near them in the resulting map (such as in Figure 6 Compounds grouped by bitterness) have high effectiveness potential.
+For example, if we can tag a few of the compounds we can – by association – estimate with a high

 Figure 6 Compounds grouped by bitterness